 Types of early childhood services

 There are many early childhood services available to families.
-Some organisations offer more than one of these services.
+These services may be offered by private providers, community groups, government agencies, individuals, babysitters or nannies.
+Some organisations offer more than 1 of these services.

 Long day care

 Long day care is a centre-based service (sometimes called a child care centre) that provides education and care for children aged from birth to age 6.
 Some centres also provide education and care to school-age children out of school hours.

 Search for 'long day care' using the service type filter on StartingBlocks.

 Family day care is a child care service offering families affordable, personalised care by a qualified educator in a safe and nurturing home environment.
 Educators may care for up to 7 children at the same time, with no more than 4 children under school age.
 The service is for children from birth to 12 years.